Angel Carter rallied 800 volunteers to pick up litter at the Fish Creek Cleanup Challenge last year. Photo by J.G. Domke.

-Last February, she was thrilled when more than 250 friends and neighbors joined her on a rainy day to pick up trash around the trails, in the woods and in Fish Creek itself.
+The first year, she was thrilled when more than 250 friends and neighbors joined her on a rainy day to pick up trash around the trails, in the woods and in Fish Creek itself.

 Still they only cleaned up a section of the park.
 That’s when Carter decided that The Fish Creek Challenge had to be a yearly event.

-This year for the second annual trash bash, over 800 people came out on the last Saturday in January.
+In 2020, for the second annual trash bash, over 800 people came out on the last Saturday in January.

 Angel Carter points out trash piles at Fish Creek Linear Park.
 Courtesy of Facebook.

 So how did Carter recruit 800 people to turn out last year?
 She believes to motivate people, you first have to educate them.